 Elizabeth was interviewed for the film, but little of the film is told from her point-of-view.
-Of course, she is a real person so I cannot take a stab at diagnosing her (because I’m a nurse and only doctors give formal diagnoses).
+Of course, she is a real person so I cannot take a stab at diagnosing her.
 Instead, what is interesting about her story is how everyone bought into Elizabeth’s idea.

 Ideas are interesting; they are exciting; they are foolproof.
 Ideas are easy to fall in love with; we saw that much with Nev in Catfish.
-Between her svelte, black turtlenecks and Elizabeth’s hero worship of both Thomas Edison and Steve Jobs, it was easy to count her in their company.
+Between her svelte, black turtlenecks and Elizabeth’s idolatry of both Thomas Edison and Steve Jobs, it was easy to count her in their company.
 Her image was one of poise and passion, both coveted qualities in Silicon Valley.
-It was easy to buy what she was selling, but she sold an idea of a product, not an existing product.
+It was easy to buy what she was selling.

-Silicon Valley is in California, the area that spawned the creators of Facebook, Google, Tesla, and the area where Elizabeth Holmes worked on The Edison.
+Silicon Valley is in California, the area that spawned the creators of Facebook, Google, and Tesla.
 This is a place that puts stock – literally – into spending money on ideas that might change the world.
 They do not necessarily value concrete products, concrete principles, or concrete facts.
 When Theranos was faced with charges that The Edison was not operating the way Elizabeth claimed, she lied.
 The question is whether the idea started as a falsehood that even Elizabeth believed, or whether she insisted on others believing what she knew from the offset to be false.